DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 CAB FUNCTIONS
 ______________

-There are two formats for setting CAB functions, the DCC++ Classic legacy method (maintained for compatibility) and the new DCC++ EX method.
+There are two formats for setting CAB functions, the DCC++ Classic legacy method (maintained for compatibility) and the new DCC-EX method.
 Both methods are described here though new applications are encouraged to use the newer ``<F>`` command (capital F vs. small f).

 * The ``<F>`` command turns engine decoder functions ON and OFF